Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Applications

 \subsection{WLOP Density Weights}

-Although the repulsion term mitigates the clustering effect of the attraction term, the projection is still highly dependent on the distribution of the target points $ \set{P} $.
-This has been addressed in WLOP~\cite{huang2009consolidation} by computing weights $ v_i $ for each target point $ \vec{p}_i $ and $ v_j^{(t)} $ for each projection point $ \vec{q}_j^{(t)} $ based on the reciprocal and ordinary density value respectively with the (unnormalized) localization kernel $ \theta $.
-However, our derived theoretical properties reveal two major limitations of this particular choice: 1) Although the Gaussian localization kernel $ \theta $ could be considered a reasonable approximation of the actual kernel $ K_{\mathrm{LOP}} $ (see Fig.~\ref{fig:kernel_fourier}), high-frequency information in the density estimate is not properly handled and smoothed out; 2) taking the reciprocal to invert the density of $ \vec{p}_i $ ignores the dependencies between the weights which corresponds to the assumption of constant density in a window of size $ h $.
+In addition to a high robustness to noise, another crucial requirement in point cloud denoising is a uniform distribution of the denoised points.
+Although the introduction of an additional repulsion energy \eqref{eq:repulsion_energy} mitigates the clustering effect of the attraction term \eqref{eq:attraction_energy}, the projection is still highly dependent on the distribution of the target points $ \set{P} $.
+This has been addressed in WLOP~\cite{huang2009consolidation} by computing weights $ v_i $ for each target point $ \vec{p}_i $ and $ v_j^{(t)} $ for each projection point $ \vec{q}_j^{(t)} $ as an additional regularization based on the reciprocal and ordinary density value respectively with the (unnormalized) localization kernel $ \theta $.
+However, our derived theoretical properties reveal two major limitations of this particular choice: 1) Although the Gaussian localization kernel $ \theta $ could be considered a reasonable approximation of the actual kernel $ K_{\mathrm{LOP}} $ given in \eqref{eq:lop_kernel}, it significantly differs in terms of the frequency spectrum (see Section~\ref{sec:characteristic_function_and_fourier_transform} and Fig.~\ref{fig:kernel_fourier}) as well as covariance (see Section~\ref{sec:moment_generating_function}) and leads to oversmoothing of high-frequency density information and, hence, a lacking preservation of fine-scale details; 2) taking the reciprocal to invert the density of $ \vec{p}_i $ ignores the dependencies between the weights which corresponds to the assumption of constant density in a window of size $ h $.
 In order to achieve a more accurate normalization, we propose two novel weighting schemes.

 \textbf{Simple Scheme.} A simple extension to the WLOP weights keeps the assumption of the latter limitation and addresses only the former one by applying the actual kernel $ K_{\mathrm{LOP}} $, that is estimating the weights